UCL/MPHY0026/doc/summerschool/registration_demo.rst

 After completing the tutorial students should be able to:

 * Explain what is meant by the terms Fiducial Localisation Error (FLE), Target Registration Error (TRE) and Fiducial Registration Error (FRE)
-* Be familiar derivation of statistics for the expected value of the TRE and FRE.
+* Be familiar with the derivation of statistics for the expected value of the TRE and FRE.
 * Produce data showing how different statistics may be used to estimate the likely TRE for a single registration.
 * Explain why FRE may be used to assess registration accuracy.
 * Explain why FRE may not be a useful predictor of TRE.